emberjs/website/source/guides/testing/test-helpers.md

 above, the system is synchronized when both servers have returned data to your application.

-Ember includes several helpers to facilitate integration testing.
-There are two types of helpers: **asynchronous** and **synchronous**.
+Ember's test helpers are wrapped in code that ensures your application is in a synchronized state before your test make their assertions.
+This removes boilerplate and makes your tests easy to read.

-All of Ember's test helpers ensure that your application is back in a synchronized state when your test makes its assertions.
-This saves you from having to wrap your code with boilerplate test code that makes your tests more difficult to read.
+Ember has two types of integration test helpers: **asynchronous** and **synchronous**.

 ### Asynchronous Helpers